 The Database Preferences dialog box also lets you set other database preferences that affect the behavior of the Database painter itself.
-For information about the other preferences you can set in the Database Preferences dialog box, see the Users Guide.
+For information about the other preferences you can set in the Database Preferences dialog box, see Section 15.3.1, "Modifying database preferences" in Users Guide.